mrinalxdev/BrainWeave/README.md

 ## Future Updates

-- Flexible smart contract so that anyone can send to any wallet address .
+- Flexible smart contract so that anyone can send thoughts to another user privately .

+- Add their own avatars and PFP

-- Add more integrations
+- More on integrations